fabtho/tracenoizer/doku.md

 ### Usage

-For every run there are two searches,  "Firstname Secondname" and "Secondname Firstname"
+For every run there are two searches,  "forename surname" and "surname forename"

 ## Software

-### puf - Parallel URL fetcher
+### puf - Parallel URL fetcher (replaced by curl)

+puff cannot get https content, so replaced with curl in fc2374dfcc58f149bea3109ff5bc9d2620cd55dd

-puf is able to download in parallel, thus faster then wget or curl
+puf is able to download in parallel, thus faster than wget or curl

 in 2001 tracenoizer used puf-0.9.1beta6.tar